Literature / All-American Girl

 - Single Woman Seeks Good Man: In the end, Sam and Lucy find love with nice guys David and Harold over "Bad Boy" Jack.

-- Tall, Dark and Snarky: David
+- Tall, Dark, and Snarky: David.

 - Wrong Guy First: Jack is this to both Sam and Lucy.
+They later outgrow interest in him when meeting nicer, competent, and smarter boys.